-Board games are more popular today than ever.
+Board games and board game tables are more popular today than ever.
 On Average, the board game market is worth $3.2 billion annually.
 The rise of COVID-19 has increased demand for games, with projected sales reaching over a staggering $8 billion by the end of 2021.
 However, as popular as they are, most people who play board games never think about how board games are made.

 Creating a board game is a meticulous process that typically begins with a concept and continues with assimilating the game pieces and all the components, drawing up the game board layout, and, finally, manufacturing the game.